Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

 \paragraph{Participatory Interaction} Collectors engaged with \emph{X} by acquiring the NFTs during a strictly limited timeframe, effectively collaborating in a one-day event rather than competing for scarce editions.
 Anyone could mint as many as desired within the 24-hour window, turning the drop into a collective performance synchronized in time.
-This format, then-unusual, invited a broad pool of participants to be part of the work’s creation – an approach that soon became a common practice in crypto art .
-The emphasis was on open participation: the art market’s typical frenzy for limited pieces was replaced by an inclusive but fleeting opportunity, underscoring the role of community presence and timing in the piece.
+This format, then-unusual, invited a broad pool of participants to be part of the work's creation---an approach that soon became a common practice in crypto art.
+The emphasis was on open participation: the art market's typical frenzy for limited pieces was replaced by an inclusive but fleeting opportunity, underscoring the role of community presence and timing in the piece.

-\paragraph{Artist’s Control} After \emph{X} was launched, Pak’s direct control was minimal – the rules were preset in the smart contract, and the outcome (how many tokens minted) was determined by the community within the allowed time.
-Pak’s role was chiefly in conceptualizing and coding the parameters; once the clock started, the process was autonomous and irreversible, with Pak acting more as instigator than controller.
-This ceding of control to the protocol is central to the work’s philosophy: the artist designed the playground but did not interfere with how many editions were ultimately created or who obtained them.
-The result is that \emph{X} lives on as a completed event etched on-chain, with Pak’s influence embedded in the mechanism but not exerted in real-time during or after the sale.
+\paragraph{Artist's Control} After \emph{X} was launched, Pak's direct control was minimal---the rules were preset in the smart contract, and the outcome (how many tokens minted) was determined by the community within the allowed time.
+Pak's role was chiefly in conceptualizing and coding the parameters; once the clock started, the process was autonomous and irreversible, with Pak acting more as instigator than controller.
+This ceding of control to the protocol is central to the work's philosophy: the artist designed the playground but did not interfere with how many editions were ultimately created or who obtained them.
+The result is that \emph{X} lives on as a completed event etched on-chain, with Pak's influence embedded in the mechanism but not exerted in real-time during or after the sale.